rhuang7999/Storm-Drain-Design/README.md

 Manning's equation can be rearragned to solve for diameter.\
 d = ((Q * n * (4 ** (5/3))) / (pi * k * (S  ** (1/2)))) ** (3/8)

-Although, Mannong's equation gives us a value for pipe diameter,\
+Although, Manning's equation gives us a value for pipe diameter,\
 only certain size pipes are sold and the diameter is rounded up the closest higher diameter sold.

 The maximum flowrate is calculated by using the Manning's equation with the new diameter.\